oscafrica/documentation/src/OSCA Code of Conduct.md

 * Permanently dropped as a chapter lead.
 * members permanently removed from the O.S.C.A community.

-Always make use of your best judgement, and if you’d like more clarity or have questions feel free to reach out: info@oscafrica.org
+Always make use of your best judgement and if you’d like more clarity or have questions feel free to reach out: info@oscafrica.org